 In terms of the safety of air travel, the European Union Aviation Safety Agency (EASA) have issued a set of guidelines aiming to help ensure passengers are as protected as possible.
 This will include the requirement for passengers and crew to wear face masks throughout their journey, restrictions on hand luggage, reduced food services and no toilet queues.

-It is believed that most airlines and airports will be happy to adopt these guidelines, which are extensive and intend to prevent spread of the pandemic at every stage of the air travel process.
-It is hoped that this will allow air travel to resume semi-normal operations soon and by winter we’ll be flying out to the mountains once more.
+Most airlines and airports have seemed happy to adopt these guidelines, which are extensive and intend to prevent spread of the pandemic at every stage of the air travel process.
+It is hoped that by winter we’ll be safely flying out to the mountains once more.